 - April 24 – Prime Minister Francisco Pascual Obama Asue announces that the nation has acquired 30 ventilators for artificial respiration and that it has purchased a testing machine from South Africa to boost daily tests from 200 to 500.

 - April 28 – Decree suspending the 1st of May holiday (International Workers Day) is issued.

-In addition, thus far, the government continues to invest in acquiring clinical material (new equipment, masks, gloves), is receiving donations from companies (Jack Ma, Huawei) and is consulting with other governments (China, Turkey, France etc.).
-To date it has also deployed an emergency health spending plan (0.3 percent of GDP), mainly to improve hospital preparedness, the first response system, quarantine facilities for incoming travelers, and laboratory facilities/testing.
-A more comprehensive health contingency plan should be deployed soon.
+In addition, thus far, the government continues to invest in acquiring clinical material (new equipment, masks, gloves), is receiving donations from companies (Jack Ma, Huawei) and is consulting with other governments (China, Turkey, France etc.) for additional help.

 Risks, vulnerabilities, obstacles